onzfonz/comp227/src/content/8/en/part8d.md

   return assertNever(part);
 ```

-and would also comment out the `Deeper type usage` case block, we would see the following error:
+and would also comment out the `DS` case block, we would see the following error:

 ![vscode error coursepart three not assignable to type never](../../images/8/33.png)

-The error message says that *`Argument of type 'CoursePartThree' is not assignable to parameter of type 'never'`*,
+The error message says that *`Argument of type 'HandheldThree' is not assignable to parameter of type 'never'`*,
 which tells us that we are using a variable somewhere where it should never be used.
 This tells us that something needs to be fixed.
-When we remove the comments from the `Deeper type usage` case block, you will see that the error goes away.
+When we remove the comments from the `DS` case block, you will see that the error goes away.

 </div>